 - the shift loadings and weekend penalty rates the employee normally gets.

 These are some of the commonly used allowances under the Award.
-Refer to clause 20 of the Award for list of all allowances and the full conditions associated with each allowance.
-Rates correct as at 1 July 2020:
+Refer to clause 20 of the Award for a list of all allowances and the full conditions associated with each allowance.
+Rates correct as of 1 July 2021.

 A home care employee engaged to work in higher duties for a period of two hours or less must be paid the higher rate for time worked only.
 If a home care employee works higher duties for more than two hours they will need to be paid the higher rate of pay for the whole day or shift.